-As at March 13, 2019, Melcor has 9 directors, including 6 independent directors and 3 executive or related directors.
+As at March 24, 2022, Melcor has 9 directors, including 6 independent directors and 3 executive or related directors.
 We define independent directors according to the definition contained in National Instrument 52-110 Section 1.4.
+During fiscal 2021, there were 8 directors, with 5 independent.